bquast/diagonals-paper/README.md

     ## C  1  0  0  0 NA NA  0  0
     ## D  1  0  1  0  1  1 NA NA

-These fat diagonal matrices can be thought of a a general version of a block diagonal matrix (see Rowland and Weisstein 2007)

 Note that the `steps` argument defines the number of steps on the diagonal ladder.
 Alternatively we could set the `size` of the step, more on this later.